prashant-jayan21/minecraft-dialogue/README.md

 ./gradlew idea
 ```

-4. Import the ``` Minecraft ``` directory as a project into IntelliJ.
-IntelliJ should automatically recognize that this is a Gradle project and ask if you want to import it as such; follow the directions to do so.
+4. Open the ``` Minecraft ``` directory as a project in IntelliJ.
+IntelliJ should automatically recognize that this is a Gradle project; if it asks if you want to import it as such, follow the directions to do so.